korgx5dsynth/ethereum/README.md

 - How does a wallet cancel a pending transaction?
 - Describe the two gas limits
 - Describe the two kinds of accounts
+- What is the purpose of the `init` field in a transaction
+- How can you tell if a transaction is a smart contract deployment?
+-